Inexor is a MIT-licensed open-source project which develops a new 3D octree game engine by combining modern C++ with Vulkan API.

 We are still in very early development, but this project can already offer:

-A modern C++17 codebase with a setup for CMake and conan package manager.
+A modern C++20 codebase with CMake setup.

 Stable builds for Windows and Linux using Continuous Integration (CI).

 VMA memory replays for debugging are already working.